UML-SpaceHAUC/camera/README.md

 The Makefile makes a program called ucam from ucam.c and ucam.h which takes a 640x480 JPEG and saves it to a file named based off user input.

 All settings for the camera are currently hardcoded.
-Refer to comments/datasheet for uses outside the current capabilities.
+Refer to comments/datasheet/User guide for uses outside the current capabilities.

 ## To run
 In C (ccam):